An antagonist can be classed on three orthogonal parameters:

 This is a method of quantifying the first one.

-- Personal Threat: The villain poses significant harm to a single person or small group of persons.
+- Local Area Threat: The villain poses significant harm to a single person or small group of persons or a localized area.

-- Examples: most serial killers from slasher movies, any normal person severely pissed off, most comic book Bad Ass Normals, the average vampire who doesn't refrain from drinking human blood, Dr. Facilier (although he slips into a city threat by offering the souls of New Orleans to his "friends"), the more mundane Disney villains (such as Cruella de Vil and Gaston) and the not so mundane but violently petty ones (like the Queen and Maleficent), 24's first-season villains (Ira Gaines, the Drazens.
-Then again, killing David Palmer could trigger significant civil unrest), Joe Chill, Catwoman, Toyman, the Riddler, Mad Hatter, Deadshot, Penguin, Man-Bat, Black Mask, The Diesels and Spencer, the Zed Stacks, the Pirates, and Johnny Cuba, Chameleon, Electro, Bullseye, the Scorpion, the Kingpin, the Vulture, the Green Goblin, GLaDOS, the Wizard of Yendor, the various Terminators, the Linear Guild, the Trio, Holtz, Spike, The XPs, most villains from the first season of Bleach, Thrax, and David from Animorphs.
+- Examples: Most Red Dwarf villains, most serial killers from slasher movies, any normal person severely pissed off, most comic book Bad Ass Normals, the average vampire who doesn't refrain from drinking human blood, Dr. Facilier (although he slips into a city threat by offering the souls of New Orleans to his "friends"), the more mundane Disney villains (such as Cruella de Vil and Gaston) and the not so mundane but violently petty ones (like the Queen and Maleficent), 24's first-season villains (Ira Gaines, the Drazens.
+Then again, killing David Palmer could trigger significant civil unrest), Joe Chill, Catwoman, Mad Hatter, Deadshot, Penguin, Man-Bat, Black Mask, The Diesels and Spencer, the Zed Stacks, the Pirates, and Johnny Cuba, Chameleon, Electro, Bullseye, the Scorpion, the Kingpin, the Vulture, the Green Goblin, GLaDOS, the Wizard of Yendor, the various Terminators, the Linear Guild, Satan in Judaism, the Trio, Holtz, Spike, The XPs, most villains from the first season of Bleach, Thrax, and David from Animorphs.

 - City Threat: Villain possesses capabilities to do significant damage to or destroy a city.